 WHEN SHOULD YOU BEGIN YOUR CHILD'S DENTAL CARE?

-Our office of encourages you to bring your child in for his or her first visit by one year of age or their first tooth.
+Our doctors encourage you to bring your child in for his or her first visit by one year of age or when they get their first tooth.
 This recommendation is in line with those of the American Dentist Association (ADA), the American Academy of Pediatrics (AAP), and the American Academy of Pediatric Dentistry (AAPD).

 Care provided by a pediatric dentist is the ideal alternative to emergency room care when your child experiences dental issues and/or trauma.